 During 2008, the Company completed acquisitions of four industrial packaging companies and one paper packaging company and made a contingent purchase price payment related to an acquisition from October 2005 for an aggregate purchase price of \$90.3 million.
 These five acquisitions consisted of a joint venture in the Middle East in November 2007, acquisition of a 70 percent interest in a South American company in November 2007, the acquisition of a North American company in December 2007, the acquisition of a company in Asia in May 2008, and the acquisition of a North American paper packaging company in July 2008.
 These industrial packaging and paper packaging acquisitions complement the Company's existing product lines that together will provide growth opportunities and scale.
 These acquisitions, included in operating results from the acquisition dates, were accounted for using the purchase method of accounting and, accordingly, the purchase prices were allocated to the assets purchased and liabilities assumed based upon their estimated fair values at the dates of acquisition.
-The estimated fair values of the net assets acquired were \$63.0 million (including \$12.2 million of accounts receivable and \$7.4 million of inventory) and liabilities assumed were \$43.2 million.
-Identifiable intangible assets, with a combined fair value of \$22.0 million, including trade-names, customer relationships, and certain non-compete agreements, have been recorded for these acquisitions.
+The estimated fair values of the net assets acquired were \$65.5 million (including \$12.2 million of accounts receivable and \$7.4 million of inventory) and liabilities assumed were \$43.2 million.
+Identifiable intangible assets, with a combined fair value of \$19.5 million, including trade-names, customer relationships, and certain non-compete agreements, have been recorded for these acquisitions.
 The excess of the purchase prices over the estimated fair values of the net tangible and intangible assets acquired of \$48.5 million was recorded as goodwill.
-The final allocation of the purchase prices may differ due to additional refinements in the fair values of the net assets acquired as well as the execution of consolidation plans to eliminate duplicate operations, in accordance with SFAS No. 141, "Business Combinations."
+The final allocation of the purchase price of the July 2008 paper packaging acquisition may differ due to additional refinements in the fair values of the net assets acquired, in accordance with SFAS No. 141, "Business Combinations."
 This is due to the valuation of certain other assets and liabilities that are subject to refinement and therefore the actual fair value may vary from the preliminary estimates.
 Adjustments to the acquired net assets resulting from final valuations are not expected to be significant.
-The Company is finalizing certain closing date adjustments with the sellers, as well as the allocation of income tax adjustments.
-The Company is required to make a contingent payment in March 2009 based on a fixed percentage of EBITDA for one acquisition.
+The Company is finalizing the allocation of income tax adjustments.
+The Company is required to make a contingent payment in 2009 based on a fixed percentage of EBITDA for one acquisition.
+This payment is currently being negotiated.
 Furthermore, in December 2010, the Company is required to pay \$5.0 million to purchase the land and building that is currently being leased from the seller of one North American industrial packaging acquisition.

 The Company implemented various restructuring plans at certain of the 2008 acquired businesses discussed above.
-The Company's restructuring activities, which were accounted for in accordance with Emerging Issues Task Force Issue No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination" ("EITF 95-3"), primarily have included reductions in staffing levels, other exit costs associated with the consolidation of facilities, plant relocation, and the reduction of excess capacity.
-In connection with these restructuring activities, as part of the cost of the above acquisitions, the Company established reserves, primarily for severance and excess facilities, in the amount of \$4.9 million, of which \$3.0 million remains in the restructuring reserve at January 31, 2009.
-These accruals have been recorded as liabilities to the opening balance sheets (increases to goodwill) pursuant to the provisions of EITF 95-3.
+The Company's restructuring activities, which were accounted for in accordance with Emerging Issues Task Force Issue No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination" ("EITF 95-3"), primarily have included reductions in staffing levels, other exit costs associated with the consolidation of facilities, facility relocation, and the reduction of excess capacity.
+In connection with these restructuring activities, as part of the cost of the above acquisitions, the Company established reserves, primarily for severance and excess facilities, in the amount of \$4.9 million, of which \$2.9 million remains in the restructuring reserve at April 30, 2009.
 These charges primarily reflect severance, other exit costs associated with the consolidation of facilities, and the reduction of excess capacity.